xcore/sc_usb_device/module_usb_device/doc_design_guide/hw.rst

     * Optionally: ``XA-SK-MIXED SIGNAL`` (Mixed Signal Slice) for the HID Class USB Device Demo

-Demonstration Applications
+Demonstration applications
 --------------------------

-HID Class USB Device Demo
+HID class USB device demo
 +++++++++++++++++++++++++

 This application demonstrates how to write a Human Interface Device (HID) Class Device; a mouse.